Algerians Vote In Local Polls To Seal Post-Bouteflika change - UrduPoint

 "politics at the moment is limited to slogans proclaiming that the country has entered a new era, while all indicators point to the contrary," Boudjemaa added.

-- 'No vision' - Tebboune pushed through an amended constitution in November 2020, approved by less than 24 percent of the electorate, and oversaw a parliamentary election that saw just 23 percent of voters take part.
+- 'No vision' - Tebboune, who was a prime minister under Bouteflika, pushed through an amended constitution in November 2020, approved by less than 24 percent of the electorate, and oversaw a parliamentary election that saw just 23 percent of voters take part.

 His rule has seen a crackdown on journalists and Hirak activists, even as he has packaged major policy moves in response to calls by the protest movement for reform.